dragonflyoss/Dragonfly/docs/en/architecture.md

 <img src="../images/dfget-combine-container.png"/>
 </div>
 <br/>
-Registry is similar to the file server above. dfget proxy is also called df-daemon, which intercepts http-requests from docker pull or docker push,and then determines which requests need use dfget to handle.
+Registry is similar to the file server above. dfget proxy is also called dfdaemon, which intercepts http-requests from docker pull or docker push,and then determines which requests need use dfget to handle.

 ## How file blocks are downloaded